-- Spray a large skillet lightly with canola or olive oil.
-Heat it over medium-high, and add the green peppers.
+- Heat a large, non-stick skillet over a medium-high burner and add the green peppers.
 Sauté for 2 minutes.
 Add the zucchini and garlic and sauté for another minute.
 Add 2 tablespoons of water, cover, and cook until the zucchini is softened, about 4 minutes.
 Add the mushrooms, tofu, and seasoning mix and stir well.
 Add the truffle oil/water mixture or plain water.
 Stir well, turn heat to low, and cook for 5 to 10 minutes.
 Test seasonings, adding more salt if necessary.
 Serve hot.

 Preparation time: 30 minute(s) | Cooking time: 15 minute(s)

 Makes 4 servings.
 Per serving: 176 Calories (kcal); 6g Total Fat; (28% calories from fat); 16g Protein; 16g Carbohydrate; trace Cholesterol; 472mg Sodium; 6g Fiber.
 Weight Watchers Core / 3 Points.